Fires in Pinconning investigated as possible arson - NewsBreak

 Related

-ISABELLA COUNTY, Mich., (WPBN/WGTU) -- The Michigan State Police Mt.
-Pleasant Post is asking for the public's assistance in locating a suspect in a theft investigation.
-If you have any information on this individual's identity, the post asks that you call them at 989-773-5951.
+Michigan State Police in Mt.
+Pleasant are asking for help in identifying this man.
+He is a suspect in a theft investigation.
+Anyone with information is asked to contact the MSP Mt.
+Pleasant division at 989-773-5951.

-Woman hit-and-killed in Rochester Hills moments after her boyfriend allegedly assaulted pickup truck driver

-A search is on for the driver of a car that hit and killed a Genesee County woman in Rochester Hills early Saturday morning, just moments after her boyfriend allegedly assaulted someone inside a different vehicle.

 wsgw.com